 One of the best practices you can do for your lawn is to have it aerated and overseeded on a regular basis.
-This practice reduces soil compaction and brings new life to old roots.
+The benefits of aeration include reduced soil compaction, bringing new life to old roots and improved soil quality.

 What is aeration?

 Aeration is the mechanical removal of soil cores from the lawn.
 These one to two-inch cores are left on top of the lawn and as the cores break down, microbes feed on and break down thatch.
 Thatch is the spongy and often impervious layer of decaying material between the crown of the grass plants and the soil.